StefWed/narra-lune/README.md

 For the overall user interface/ web application it was decided on three pages:

 1. A landing page which introduces the project and includes links to the other pages.
-It also intergartes a "Spotlight Book" - a random book recommendation, pulled from the existing database.
+It also integrates a "Spotlight Book" - a random book recommendation, pulled from the existing database.

 2. A gamification page.
 This page includes a personal bingo card with 24 reading prompts (played by the developer) and the possibility for the user to generate an own bingo card with the same prompts to play along.